Trauma Therapy

 What Happens In Session?

-As you share your experiences, thoughts, and emotions, I may gently invite you into body-based practices that help regulate your nervous system to help you stay present.
+As you share your experiences, thoughts, and emotions, we may identify old coping skills like beliefs, patterns of behavior or physical sensations that come up in moments of activation, toward the goal of increasing your sense of agency when triggers arise.
+I may gently invite you into somatic practices that help regulate your nervous system to help you stay present.
 These might include a body scan, grounding movement, or guided imagery.
-We may also identify old coping skills like beliefs, patterns of behavior or physical sensations that come up in moments of activation, toward the goal of increasing your sense of agency when triggers arise.

 We will always move at a pace that feels accessible and manageable, with plenty of choice and collaboration.
 Over time, you'll build core skills for nervous system awareness and regulation, such as tracking sensations, identifying triggers and resources, and distinguishing between past and present experiences in your body.